 The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The substantial shareholding exemption (SSE) applies to disposals of shares and interests in shares by qualifying companies on or after 1 April 2002 and exempts gains from corporation tax in certain circumstances.
+The substantial shareholdings exemption (SSE) applies to disposals of shares and interests in shares by qualifying companies on or after 1 April 2002 and exempts gains from corporation tax in certain circumstances.
 Conversely if losses are generated by the disposal and the SSE conditions are met, they are not allowable.

-The commentary set out in this guidance note is based on both the legislation for disposals on or after 1 April 2017.
+The commentary set out in this guidance note is based on the legislation for disposals on or after 1 April 2017.
 For details of the regime as it applied before this date, see Simon’s Taxes D1.1071.

-The investee company and the shareholding itself must satisfy certain requirements in order for the investing company to benefit from the exemption, as set out in the Substantial shareholding exemption: overview guidance note; however, the key conditions are summarised below:
+The investee company and the shareholding itself must satisfy certain requirements in order for the investing company to benefit from the exemption.
+The key conditions are as follows:

 The investing company must also be entitled to: